-In addition to the eQuery service, the Rehabilitation program area offers client support to NRS facilities and other users of the NRS via email at nrs@cihi.ca.
+In addition to the eQuery service, the Specialized Care team offers client support to NRS facilities and other users of the NRS via email at specializedcare@cihi.ca.
 This client resource aims to answer questions related to NRS products and coding, assist in the development and delivery of education programs and provide data quality expertise.

-Additionally, the Rehabilitation Minimum Data Set Manual, 2018 (Modules 1 and 2) is made available to all participating NRS facilities and other requestors.
+Additionally, the Rehabilitation Minimum Data Set Manual, 2022 (Modules 1 and 2) is made available to all participating NRS facilities and other requestors.
 As the primary information resource for the NRS, it contains data element definitions, data validation rules, submission criteria, clinical coding guidelines and complete pick-lists of valid NRS codes.
 Please note that due to the proprietary nature of the content, those who wish to receive the manual must first sign an end-user licence agreement with the NRS.
-For further information on this resource, please send inquiries to the Rehabilitation team via email (nrs@cihi.ca).
+For further information on this resource, please send inquiries to the Specialized Care team via email (specializedcare@cihi.ca).

-The Rehabilitation program area has also made available an online NRS product, NRS eReports: Report Interpretation Guidelines, via the NRS eReports launch page.
+Specialized Care has also made available an online NRS product, NRS eReports: Report Interpretation Guidelines, via the NRS eReports launch page.
 This manual is designed to provide assistance in creating and interpreting NRS eReports and includes descriptions of available NRS indicators.
 This manual is available only to clients who have signed an eServices agreement.
-To find out more, please send an email to nrs@cihi.ca.
+To find out more, please send an email to specializedcare@cihi.ca.